Wimbledon courts under fire after Serena exit and Kyrgios says 'it's a joke' - RFI

 "This is at a time when the grass plant is at its most lush and green, which does result in additional moisture on what is a natural surface."

-The tournament has been hit by heavy rain over the the first two days.
+The tournament was hit by heavy rain over the first two days.

+World number one Novak Djokovic fell on Centre Court at least five times in his straight sets win over Kevin Anderson on Wednesday.

 Wimbledon is the only Grand Slam tournament to be played on grass and is, as a result, more sensitive to the vagaries of the weather.